Skip to the main content

 1. When installing a heat pump, take videos and notes while the installers are demonstrating the system.
 Don’t be afraid to ask questions and take as much time as you need.

 2. Switch to a 100% renewable electricity tariff.
-It made a big change to our carbon footprint and was incredibly easy.
+It was incredibly easy!

 3. Climate change is a risk for every business.
 Factoring it into your risk register should be a priority.
 In March 2023, we saw the highest tides in 70 years.
 They got into some of the houses near us, which really brought home how real the danger is.